MrSaints/www-jekyll.fyianlai.com/_posts/2015-09-21-introducing-historyx-for-chrome.md

 [![v2.4.0]({{site.url}}/img/historyx-screenshot.png)]({{site.url}}/img/historyx-screenshot.png)

-History<sup>&chi;</sup> supports the basic listing, searching, and paging feature that you can find on the default browser page.
+History<sup>&chi;</sup> supports the basic listing, deleting, searching, and paging feature that you can find on the default browser page.

 Additionally, you can: